How to decorate an Edwardian house (without ruining the period charm!)

 You can identify Edwardian properties by their beautiful red brickwork, mock-Tudor cladding & timbers, wooden framed porches, spacious hallways, ample & bright rooms, grand parquet wood flooring, geometric floor tiles and simple internal decorative features.
 Panelled front doors with ornate colourful glazing & enlightening surrounds were also a real sign of the times.

-Edwardian house interior design ideas
+Edwardian decor interior design characteristics

 - Let the light in